Tired of the cold? ‘A major warm-up is near certain’ with temps reaching 60 this weekend

 That would finally make it warmer than usual since the average temp this time of year is 54.

-In the meantime, another storm is forecast to hit Monday evening bringing rain and winds gusting up to 26 mph.
+In the meantime, another storm was forecast to hit Monday evening bringing rain and winds gusting up to 26 mph.

 The snow level is about 1,500 feet and is expected to rise to 2,500 with the incoming storm, which could dump 8 to 15 inches in the Cascade mountains.